Friday, October 27, 2023

 Sparkling, dry, and sweet wines are made from the Muscat variety.
 The sparkling wines can be semi-sweet or semi-dry.
 The PDO wines from the island are illustrated in the graphic below.

 The wines are fortified by adding wine-derived alcohol during -- or just after -- must fermentation.
-The sweet wines from PDO Limnos must be aged at least 24 months in oak prior to release on the market.
+The sweet wines from PDO Lemnos must be aged at least 24 months in oak prior to release on the market.

 The Muscat wines are characterized by rich aromas and balanced acidity with notes of peach, mint, spearmint, apricot, and flowers.
 According to Elloinos, these wines are "lighter in style, less extracted and less dense compared to other sweet Muscats" across Greece.